rajprogrammerbd/coding_problems_solved/docs/Basic/index.md

 * **What is Fibonacci Sequence?** the Fibonacci sequence is a sequence in which each number is the sum of the two preceding ones.

 * **What is Dynamic Programming?** A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.

+* **What is Thread Pool in NodeJs?** The worker pool (aka thread pool) is an execution model that spawns and handles separate threads, which then synchronously perform the task and return the result to the event loop.
+The event loop then executes the provided callback with said result.